︎ Talks

 Featuring performances, installations, talks, and workshops to soon be announced.
 Supported by Canada Council for the Arts.

-Text & Photo (c) UKAI Projects
+Text & Photo: UKAI Projects

 June 23rd & June 24th, 2023